tmahlburg/tfm/README.md

 * basic directory traversal
 * window layout with toolbar, statusbar, main table view, fs tree and bookmarks
 * open files using xdg-open
-* cut, copy, paste, delete (with confirmation), renaming
+* cut, copy, paste, renaming
 * named bookmarks to folders
 * show/hide dotfiles
+* throw files and dirs in the trash

 ## How to install
 Don't right now.
 Making packages is the next item on my list though.